plur62's profile

 Suggestion to update the global policy for French-language titles

-I suggest that the formatting policy be updated to respect these native grammar rules across the board for all French-language content.
+I suggest that the formatting policy be refined to respect these native grammar rules and regional standards across the board for French-language content.
 It would significantly improve the linguistic accuracy and professional standing of the database.

-I’d love to hear the staff’s and other contributors' thoughts on adjusting this policy.
+I’d love to hear the staff’s and other contributors' thoughts on adjusting and clarifying this policy.

 Oldest First